-Pads are available for placement in both the PCB and the PCB Library editors in one of the following ways:
+Pads are available for placement in the PCB editor in the following ways:

 After launching the command, the cursor will change to a crosshair and you will enter pad placement mode.